AgonConsole8/agon-docs/docs/BBC-BASIC-for-Agon.md

 For the most part, the MOS is transparent to BASIC; most of the operations via the MOS and VDP are accessed via normal BBC BASIC statements, with the following exceptions:

-### Accessing the MOS system variables
+### Accessing the MOS SysVars

-MOS has a small system variables area which is in an area of RAM outside of its 64K segment.
+MOS has a small area of memory for system state variables area which is in an area of RAM outside of its 64K segment.
 To access these, you will need to do an OSBYTE call

 Example: Print the least significant byte of the internal clock counter
 ```